What LLM Benchmarking Is, and Why You May Need Baselining Instead

 Sign up for Okareo today and give it a try, or book a demo to learn more.

-LLM benchmarks are a common way to understand LLM performance at a glance and compare the performance of various LLMs.
+Large language model (LLM) benchmarks are a common way to understand LLM performance at a glance and compare the performance of various LLMs.
 In this article, we show what an LLM benchmark consists of and why you’re better off using a custom LLM baseline, rather than a generic benchmark, when evaluating LLM performance for your use case.

 In this article, we’ll show you how to create a custom LLM benchmark that focuses on the specific behaviors of an LLM that you need in your application using Okareo.